 He told them, “Let us go on to the nearby villages

 For this purpose have I come.”

 So he went into their synagogues,

 preaching and driving out demons throughout the whole of Galilee.

 - Our Lord says he came to “preach,” that is, to communicate something.
-What he came to communicate was really his very self, of which his words were an important part.
-Receiving Our Lord’s very self meant freedom from sin, illness, and possession.
+What he came to communicate was really his very self, of which his words were an important part, since they revealed what was in his heart and mind.
+Receiving Our Lord’s very self meant freedom from sin, illness, and demonic possession.
 As the Gospel verse summarizes it, “Christ took away our infirmities and bore our diseases.”

 - Israel’s and our ultimate hope is that God will set everything right for those who fear him.

 - The words optimism and hope can mean the same thing: expectation of happiness, the belief that something good is in the future.

 - For the optimistic or hopeful person, things may be hard right now, but they will surely improve.